codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 <br/>

 ## Configure Autostart to automatically start on boot
-To start the autostart python script automaticly after every boot add it to the Pi´s boot scripts at lxsession.
+To start the autostart python script automatically after every boot, add it to the Raspberry-P´s boot scripts at `lxsession`.

 ```bash
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart